Blake Shelton Wants Adam Levine To Play At His Wedding To Gwen Stefani: ‘He Owes Me A Lot’

 “I’ve already seen the music video where they crash people’s weddings and he owes me a lot for just putting up with him over the years,” claimed Blake.
 “So I think we can get Adam to come to be our wedding band.”

-Blake and Gwen became engaged after five years of dating in October of this year and shared the happy news via an Instagram post seen here where she said “yes please” in the caption of the share.
+Blake and Gwen became engaged after five years of dating in October of this year and shared the happy news via an Instagram post seen here, where she wrote, “yes please” in the caption of the share.

 During their chat, Seth shared with Blake that he had a little issue with Gwen.
 The day after she made an appearance on Late Night, she announced the couple’s engagement on Instagram.
 Seth said to Blake that that was the kind of content they could have had a little fun with.

-Blake and Seth’s interview was shared on the Today Show‘s official Instagram page seen here.

-Blake revealed that Gwen did the interview from a cabin in his home state of Oklahoma that the couple stays in when they are in the area.
+Blake revealed that Gwen did the interview from a cabin in his home state of Oklahoma where the couple stays when they are in the area.
 He explained that Gwen kept putting her hand in front of the camera, wondering if people would figure out she had on an engagement ring.
-Blake joked that no one would likely notice since she normally wore more jewelry than Mr. T. He told Seth that he could have figured it if he looked closely as she gave him hints by waving her hands around.
+Blake joked that no one would likely notice since she normally wore more jewelry than Mr. T. He told Seth that he could have figured it out if he looked closely, as she gave him hints by waving her hands around.

 Fans of the country crooner loved the idea.